Folakemi-Fareedah-Fashola/comp2850-hci-starter/wk09/lab-wk9/templates/pilot-notes-template.md

 ## Task 3: Add Task ("Add a task with title 'complete 2860 worksheet 7' to your task list")
 - **Start**: [20:11:01]
 - **End**: [20:11:15]
-- **Duration**: [14s]
+- **Duration**: [10s]
 - **Outcome**: Success
 - **Errors**: None
 - **Confidence**: 4
 - **Observations**:
-  - Pilot asked how they know if the task has been added sow as unsure despite confirmatioon message at the top suggesting confirmation message might be too small
+  - Pilot asked how they know if the task has been added as unsure despite confirmation message at the top suggesting confirmation message might be too small

 ---